BenjaminWills/programming-notes/AWS/databases/dynamo_db.md

 - No additional costs, uses AWS application autoscaling service
 - Set desired target utilisation, minimum and maximum provisioned capacity

+## Storage

+- DynamoDB supports item sizes up to 400 KB each
+- This includes attribute name and attribute value (JSON doc)
+- Options for storing larger items:
+  - Compress large attribute values
+  - Store large attribtue values in S3

+## Operations

+- Table cleanup:
+  - Options:
+    1. Scan + delete => very slow and expensive
+    2. Drop table + recreate table => fast, cheap and efficient
+- Copying a DynamoDB table:
+  - Options:
+    1. Use AWS data pipeline (uses EMR)
+    2. Create a backup of source table and restore into a new table (can take some time)
+    3. Scan + write => write own code (can be expensive)

 ## Best practices